lilapila/Portfolio/README.md

 ## <a name="projects">Projects</a>
 Mr Buggy 7

-## Techniczne książki
+## <a name="sources">Recommended sources of knowledge</a>
 Grupy testerskie
 Blogi, strony tematyczne
 Webinary, Meetupy

-Języki programowania i frameworki, np.
-Javascript i Angular.
-Bazy danych, np.
-MySQL, MS SQL.
-Systemy operacyjne, np.
-Windows, Linux.
-Systemy kontroli wersji, np.
-GIT, SVN.
-Poznane metodologie zarządzania, jak SCRUM czy Kanban.
-Narzędzia do zarządzania testowaniem, np.
-Jira, Redmine, Bugzilla.
-Narzędzia wspomagające testowanie, np. konsola Chrome, JMeter.
-Języki programowania i frameworki, np.
-Javascript i Angular.
 🔎 precision and attention to quality
-🙌
-💥
+📚
-📚 ability to learn new tools, systems and processes quickly 💡 thinking outside the box
+💡 thinking outside the box
 📈 problem solving and analytical skills
-🚀
-🔁
-🔋
 📋
 🙅‍♀️
-Bazy danych, np.
-MySQL, MS SQL.
-Systemy operacyjne, np.
-Windows, Linux.
-Systemy kontroli wersji, np.
-GIT, SVN.
-Poznane metodologie zarządzania, jak SCRUM czy Kanban.
-Narzędzia do zarządzania testowaniem, np.
-Jira, Redmine, Bugzilla.
-Narzędzia wspomagające testowanie, np. konsola Chrome, JMeter.